Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

 Some results have been obtained for other directed graph models. \citet{caoConnectivityGeneralClass2019} consider a class of inhomogeneous directed random graphs.
 Their results include a phase transition for the existence of a giant SCC.
-This is a generalisation of work by \citet{Bloznelis2012}, in which a smaller class of inhomogeneous directed graphs is considered. \citet{Samorodnitsky2016} studied the tails of the degree distribution in the directed preferential attachment model. \citet{goldschmidtScalingLimitCritical2019} studied the directed Erd\H{o}s-R\'enyi model, and were the first to obtain metric space convergence of the SCCs of a directed graph.
+This is a generalisation of work by Bloznelis, Götze and Jaworski in \cite{bloznelisBirthStronglyConnected2012}, in which a smaller class of inhomogeneous directed graphs is considered.
+Samorodnitsky, Resnick, Towsley, Davis, Willis and Wan \cite{samorodnitskyNonstandardRegularVariation2016} studied the tails of the degree distribution in the directed preferential attachment model. \citet{goldschmidtScalingLimitCritical2019} studied the directed Erd\H{o}s-R\'enyi model, and were the first to obtain metric space convergence of the SCCs of a directed graph.
 Our methods build on their techniques.

 The directed configuration model was first considered by \citet{cooperSizeLargestStrongly2004}.
 They consider a deterministic degree sequence under a number of conditions.
-Let $\mu$ be the expected in-egree of a uniformly chosen vertex and $\rho$ be the expected product of the in-degree and out-degree of a uniformly chosen vertex.
-As discussed previously, a phase transition for the SCCs occurs when $d=\rho/\mu=1$.
+As discussed previously in \cref{subsec:model-description}, a phase transition for the SCCs occurs when a parameter $d=1$.
 They show that for $d<1$, with high probability, all SCCs contain $O(\Delta\log(n))$ vertices, for $\Delta$ the maximal degree.
-On the other hand, for $d>1$, there is a unique SCCs that contains a positive proportion of the vertices and also $O(n)$ edges.
-Their conditions are restrictive, and include finite second moments of both the in- and out-degree of a uniformly chosen vertex, and a bound of size $n^{1/12}/\log(n)$ on the largest degree.
+On the other hand, for $d>1$, there is a unique SCC that contains a positive proportion of the vertices and edges.
+Their conditions are restrictive, and include finite second moments for both the in- and out-degree of a uniformly chosen vertex, and a bound of size $n^{1/12}/\log(n)$ on the largest degree.
 Their proofs are based on an algorithm to explore the directed graph.
-The condition on the largest degree was later relaxed to $O(n^{1/4})$ by \citet{Graf2016}.
+The condition on the largest degree was later relaxed to $O(n^{1/4})$ by \citet{grafStronglyConnectedComponents2016}.
+These results are in contrast with the critical case, with Corollary \ref{cor.componentsizes}, which says that in our set-up the number of vertices and edges in the largest strongly connected components are $\Theta(n^{1/3})$ in probability.